rnkn/fountain-mode/README.md

 Features
 --------

-- Support for most of the Fountain 1.1 specification
+- Support for Fountain 1.1 specification
-- Auto-align elements for a kind of WYSIWYG (display only, does not modify file contents)
+- WYSIWYG auto-align elements (display only, does not modify file contents) specific to script format, e.g. screenplay, stageplay or user-defined format
+- Export to HTML, LaTeX, Final Draft (FDX), or user-defined formats
+- Export to standalone document or snippet
-- Integration with `outline` to toggle visibility of sections and scenes
+- Integration with `outline` to toggle/cycle visibility of sections and scenes
-- Export to HTML, LaTeX and Final Draft (FDX)
+- Integration with `imenu` (sections, scene headings, notes)
+- Add/remove automatic continuation string to successively speaking characters
+- Navigation by section, scene, or character name
+- 3 levels of element syntax highlighting
+- Support for both official and legacy commenting (boneyard) syntax
 - Include or omit a title page
-- Navigate by scene heading
 - Emphasis (bold, italic, underlined text)
 - Toggle visibility of emphasis delimiters and syntax characters
-- Multiple levels of syntax highlighting for all elements
-- Add/remove automatic "(CONT'D)" to successively speaking characters
-- Automatic "(MORE)" and "(CONT'D)" when breaking dialog across pages in PDF output
 - Templates for inserting synopses, notes and metadata
-- Support for both official and legacy commenting (boneyard) syntax
-- Integration with `imenu` (Sections, Scene Headings, Notes)
-- Navigator (using `occur`) for section headings, synopses, notes and scene headings
-- everything is customizable, of course
+- Everything customizable

 Most common features are accessible from the menu.
 For a full list of functions and key-bindings, type <kbd>C-h m</kbd>.